dnlzrgz/memotica/README.md

 ## Features

 - Markdown support for flashcards.
+- Support for sub-decks for a better organization.
 - Advanced spaced repetition with the SM2 algorithm.
 - Keyboard-First navigation.
 - Easy to add, edit and delete decks and flashcards.